 An article by Scot Billington, Covenant Capital Management

-Buy and hold investing has been wildly successful since 1982; however, its adherents have had to endure two 50% drawdowns; a 25% down day; and a 14-year period of zero return.
-Long term wealth is significantly impacted by drawdowns of more than 25%, because the necessary recovery rally follows an exponential curve.
+Buy and hold investing has been wildly successful since 1982; however, its adherents have had to endure two 50% drawdowns, a 25% down day, and 14 years of zero return.
+Long-term wealth is significantly impacted by drawdowns of more than 25% because the necessary recovery rally follows an exponential curve.
 Let’s take a look at what’s needed for recovery: A 30% decline requires a 43% rally to get back to even.
 A 40% decline requires 67%; down 50% requires +100; and down 60% requires a wealth devastating 150% return to get back to square.

 As we sit on all-time highs, what can an investor do to minimize the damage of the inevitable yet unpredictable next downturn?
 As importantly, can they do so while participating in the upside as well?

 - Minimize cost.
 The hedge improves portfolio downside performance more than it hurts upside performance.

 - “Exponentiality.”
 The hedge’s profit and rate of profit increases as a market decline accelerates and deepens.

 - Capital-friendly.
 Avoid opportunity cost of diverting equity market exposure to the hedge.

 From simply keeping money in cash (which is not the worst idea) to complex bear funds, individuals use several strategies to hedge their market exposure.
 Regrettably, these strategies often fail the investor on many fronts.
 For example, the investor takes $100k out of equities and invests in a hedge.
 Then, the S&P rallies 20% (investor loses $20k in profits), and the hedge loses 15%.
 Rinse and repeat for three years.
 Now, the $100k is worth $61k instead of $172k.
 Finally, a bear market arrives, and the market drops 35% over the next eight months.
 So how did the hedge do?
 It made $6k.
 Hooray.